pommicket/ted/README.md

 ## LSP support

-ted has support for [LSPs](https://microsoft.github.io/language-server-protocol/)!
+ted has support for [LSP servers](https://microsoft.github.io/language-server-protocol/)!

+All the functionality listed below is only available if the server supports it.

 You can Ctrl+Click on an identifier to go to its definition, or Ctrl+Shift+Click to go to its declaration, or Ctrl+Alt+Click to go to its type's definition.